FAQ

 Can I trust the results cancheck gives me?

 cancheck gives you a good starting point, not a definitive answer.
-Confidence levels like 'Strong match' or 'Likely' are based on the information you provide and the eligibility rules in our database.
-The final assessment is always done by the agency or VWO you visit. cancheck reduces the chance of missing something — it doesn't replace a human assessment.
+Confidence levels like 'Strong match' or 'Likely' are based on what you told us and the eligibility rules in our database.
+The final assessment is always done by the agency or VWO you visit. cancheck reduces the chance of missing something.
+It does not replace a human assessment.

 cancheck told me I qualify, but the agency said I don't.
 Why?